Cool things

 Computer setup

-I have an Apple M1 Macbook Air 2020.
+I currently have an Apple M1 Macbook Air 2020.
 The silicon chip makes this very quick!
 I have no problems running multiple programmes and lots of browser tabs.
 Many apps are getting silicon-specific updates.

 Analysis